§ 19-14.8-33. Administrative remedies.

 (1) Ordering a provider or a director, employee, or other agent of a provider to cease and desist from any violations;

-(2) Ordering a provider or a person that has caused a violation to correct the violation, including making restitution of money or property to a person aggrieved by a violation;
+(2) Ordering a provider or a person who or that has caused a violation to correct the violation, including making restitution of money or property to a person aggrieved by a violation;

-(3) Subject to adjustment of the dollar amount pursuant to subsection 19-14.8-32(f), imposing on a provider or a person that has caused a violation a civil penalty not exceeding ten thousand dollars ($10,000) for each violation;
+(3) Subject to adjustment of the dollar amount pursuant to § 19-14.8-32(f), imposing on a provider or a person who or that has caused a violation a civil penalty not exceeding ten thousand dollars ($10,000) for each violation;

 (4) Prosecuting a civil action to: